-ROSEN, Leading Investor Counsel, Encourages Unilever PLC Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action - UL
+ROSEN, LEADING INVESTOR COUNSEL, Encourages Unilever PLC Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action - UL

-New York, New York--(Newsfile Corp. - June 26, 2022) - WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the securities of Unilever PLC UL between September 2, 2020 and July 21, 2021, both dates inclusive (the "Class Period").
-If you wish to serve as lead plaintiff, you must move the Court no later than August 15, 2022.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Unilever PLC UL between September 2, 2020 and July 21, 2021, both dates inclusive (the "Class Period"), of the important August 15, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased Unilever securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.